JAlcocerT/R_general/Graphs/README.md

 * Scatter plot - good to see correlation between variables

+* Connected scatter plot
+* Bubble chart

         <https://www.gapminder.org/tools/?from=world#$chart-type=bubbles&url=v1> - fantastic example an how much information can be conveyed with an animated Scatter plot

-* Connected scatter plot
 * Sparkline

 * Slope graph